LordDashMe/LordDashMe/README.md

 ## You can just call me Dash :smile: haha!

-- 🔭 I’m currently working on some Special Projects :relaxed: (you can explore this [Projects](http://lorddashme.github.io/projects/) list :smile: haha!)
+- 🔭 I’m currently working on some Special Projects (you can explore this [Projects](http://lorddashme.github.io/projects/) list :smile: haha!)
 - 🌱 I’m currently learning **Data Science**, **Machine Learning**, etc. :wink:
 - 📫 How to reach me: Send your queries (if you have one :smile:) here [Contact Form](http://lorddashme.github.io/contact/).

-Happy Crafting! :blush:
+Happy Crafting!